 - Promotion of import substitution industries: This is done to replace the commodities that were previously brought from foreign countries

-- Selling investments abroad: Selling of the country’s investment abroad using it to pay the creditors can also serves as a solution.
+- Selling investments abroad: Selling the country’s investment abroad and using it to pay creditors can also serve as a solution.

 - Drawing on foreign reserves: Drawings on the value of the country’s foreign reserves to pay the

-- Increase in experts: The encouragement of experts can be promoted through subsidies and concession.
+- Increase in experts: The encouragement of experts can be promoted through subsidies and concessions.

 - loans for businesses

 - how to establish enterprises

 - scale of preference